 Many borrowers think that by calling a lender and threatening to take their business elsewhere, they will be able to get a lower interest rate.

-The idea behind this approach is the lender will want to keep the customer who hasn’t missed any payments and offer a better interest rate to keep them happy.
+The idea behind this approach is that the lender will want to keep the customer who hasn’t missed any payments and offer a better interest rate to keep them happy.

 However, making the threat less hollow can make a difference…

 Using Other Lenders to Negotiate a Lower Interest Rate

 The threat of refinancing means little.
 Having an approval in hand can make a big difference.